PreBeamu/Volume-Meter/README.md

 ├── Sounds/     # Put punishment sounds here (.mp3)
 ├── Beamu's VolumeMeter.exe
 ```
+✅ Image Rules:
+- Place any .jpg, .png, or .jpeg image files inside the ``Images/`` folder.
+- The app will choose one randomly when the threshold is exceeded.

+✅ Sound Rules:
+- Place any .mp3 sound files inside the Sounds/ folder.
+- The app plays one randomly during penalty.

 # 🚀 Features
 Live dB meter with color-coded visual feedback